World missions videos: What are the Top Five?

 2. Beyond the Next Mountain.
 Global Films, 97 minutes.
 Dramatized true story of Rochunga Pudaite who dreams of translating the Bible into his native Hmar tongue, the language of his people in northern India. .

 3. The Calling: Story of Esther and Roger Winans .
 Church of the Nazarene, 55 minutes.
-A story of love, courage, faith, and sacrifice that tells, through the words of Esther Carson Winans's diary, how the Aguaruna Indians were reached with the story of God's love.
-It was filmed on the Peruvian coast and in the Amazon jungle where the actual story took place.
+This is a story of love, courage, faith, and sacrifice told through the words of Esther Carson Winans's diary about how the Aguaruna Indians were reached with the story of God's love.
+It was filmed on the Peruvian coast and in the Amazon jungle, where the actual story took place..

 4. Candle in the dark.
 Christian History Institute, 97 minutes.
 Biography of William Carey, considered the Father of the Modern Missionary Movement.